Rootbie/helloworld/README.md

-# Docker-project
+# Docker-Exercise

-Simple Helloworld Project
+Simple Helloworld Exercise

 1. Delete old prj if any & Clone new git project
 2. Put src code to maven package